 - Delivery to your systems: No more manual rekeying or CSV uploads.
 Clean, structured outputs move straight into your CRM or policy admin system, making data instantly usable.

-FAQs About Document OCR Technology
+FAQs About Document OCR

 What is OCR in documents?

-Is Google OCR free?
+Is OCR PDF free?